barseghyanartur/transliterate/README.rst

 Installation
 ==================================
-Install with latest stable version from PyPI:
+Install with latest stable version from PyPI.

 .. code-block:: none